 All Identifier Scheme for Party Identifiers are to be taken from the normative version of the ISO 6523 ICD list.

-Applies to: all Party identifiers in all Peppol components
+Applies to: All Party identifiers in all Peppol components

 XML attributes for Party Identifiers in UBL documents

 The “schemeID” attribute SHOULD be populated in all instances of the “ID” element when used within a “PartyIdentification” element when used within a “Party” element.
 The only valid values are defined in the [ISO 6523] code list as the numeric “International Code Designator” (ICD) value.